 Today we present you an amazing and incomparable Beach house.
-The design is part of its appeal and is attributed to the award-winning architect Peter Stuchbury, who completed and finalized the project in the 2001 year.
+The design is part of its appeal and is attributed to the award-winning architect Peter Stuchbury, who carried out and finalized this project in 2001.
 We can see its bold, innovative and beautiful facade that perfectly complements the nature of the place.
 It has three bedrooms and two bathrooms whose views are highlighted by the wonderful beaches of North Sydney, Australia.

 As the house is located on a steep hill overlooking the ocean and the rocky coastline of the beaches of North Sydney, a balcony was designed to make the most of the view towards the sea to enjoy the sunrise and sunset.

 Lighting is an important part of this Beach house.
-For the same reason and to take advantage of natural light large windows were installed.
+For the same reason and to take advantage of the natural light, large windows were installed.

 In the underground we will find the garage, which has storage capacity for two vehicles.
 Finishing, the house has two floors in which were placed exterior stairs due to the unevenness of the natural scenery.
 The delicate garden is the work of the landscape painter Phoebe Pape.